PAST2212/domainthreat/README.md

 2.1.
 Keywords from file topic_keywords.txt (e.g. holiday) are used to make full-word detection (e.g. usa-holiday.net) on newly registered domain names.<br>

 2.2.
+Keywords from file topic_keywords.txt (e.g. holiday) are automatically translated into the languages which are provided by the User in the languages_advanced_monitoring.txt file.
+Please see supported_languages.txt for currently supported languages.
+Copy / Paste the demanded languages from supported_languages.txt to languages_advanced_monitoring.txt file if you want to.
+==> Results from 2.1. will be enhanced by translated keywords from topic-keywords.txt file.
+For example "urlaub" is the german word for "holiday".
+The program will now find additionally german registerd domains like "urlaub.com"<br>

-Keywords from file unique_brand_names.txt are used to find these keywords (e.g. tui) in content of webpages of monitoring results from point 2.1.<br>
+2.3.
+Keywords from file unique_brand_names.txt are used to find these keywords (e.g. tui) in content of webpages of monitoring results from point 2.1. and from 2.2. (if any lamguages are provided)<br>

    ==> Results are exported to Advanced_Monitoring_Results_Calender_Week_ .csv File<br>